-Dordt University offers master of education, master of public administration, master of social work, and master of special education degrees.
+Dordt University offers master of arts in teaching, master of business administration, master of education, master of public administration, master of social work, and master of special education degrees.
 These 30-60 credit programs can be completed in as few as two calendar years.
-For more information on the master's programs see page 154.
+For more information on the master's programs see page 155.